What Are the Most Video Interview Questions/Answers 2022

 What not to say:

-- Don’t tell them you choose them for better pay scale and benefits
+• Don’t tell them you chose them for a better pay scale and benefits

 4. Why did you decide to apply for this position?